- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-There are two spectacular ways to explore Mount Washington (besides just hiking it!).
+The other option for summitting Mount Washington is by train.
 Take the historical Mount Washington Cog Railway for an unforgettable train ride to the summit.
 The Cog has been taking passengers up the mountain for over 150 years now.
 In less than an hour, this thrilling ride will bring you to the summit, where you can get out and take pictures or just enjoy the sights.

-Go chasing waterfalls.
+Go chasing waterfalls

 Would it surprise you to know there are over 100 waterfalls in the White Mountains?
 That’s enough to last you years of exploration!